cuptea/CarND-P11-Path-Planning/README.md

 3. Max Acceleration and Jerk are not Exceeded.

-* Yes, we change to the speed with +/-0.224 every iteration at maximum.
+* Yes, we change the speed with +/-0.224 every iteration.

 4. Car does not have collisions.